Milliman Class Action

 The Complaint alleges Milliman failed to eliminate a family of risk-based “target risk funds,” from the company’s Profit Sharing and Retirement Plan that significantly underperformed meaningful benchmark funds and indices for nearly ten years.

-Milliman, a global consulting and actuarial firm, had annual revenues of approximately $1.4 billion last year advising companies in a variety of industries: healthcare, property and casualty insurance, life insurance and financial services, and employee benefits.
+Milliman, a global consulting and actuarial firm, had annual revenues of approximately $1.4 billion in 2021, advising companies in a variety of industries: healthcare, property and casualty insurance, life insurance and financial services, and employee benefits.

-The underperforming target risk funds have had a significant negative impact on employees’ retirement funds and has resulted in losses to its employees of potentially up to $85 million in retirement savings.
+The underperforming target risk funds, for which Milliman acted as sub-adviser, have had a significant negative impact on employees’ retirement funds, resulting in losses to its employees of potentially up to $85 million in retirement savings.